 New Study Confirms Benefits of Fraternity Membership

-A new national study, co-funded by Kappa Alpha Order and commissioned by the Foundation for Fraternity Excellence, has found that fraternity and sorority membership has a significant positive effect on college students, getting and keeping them engaged, satisfied and successful.
+A new national study has found that fraternity and sorority membership has a significant positive effect on college students–getting and keeping them engaged, satisfied, and successful.

 The study, conducted by Indiana University’s Professor Gary Pike, utilized one of the largest sample sizes of Greek versus non-affiliated students ever undertaken.
 The study used data from the 2014 and 2017 administrations of the National Survey of Student Engagement (NSSE), drawing on responses from more than 200,000 students attending 541 institutions.